FailAcademy/learning/wdp-vancouver/_lessons/week-06/01-intro-to-php.md

 - Distinguish the difference between a server-side and client-side programming language.
 - Identify the fundamental components of PHP syntax.
 - Use statements, variables, loops, operators, conditionals, and arrays in PHP.
-- Install PHP and configure a development environment.
 - Use functions to create reusable blocks of DRY code.
 - Distinguish the difference between indexed and associative arrays.
 - Dynamically generate a webpage using `include()` or `require()`.